 Continuous (or constant) monitors are designed to provide ongoing testing of the wrist strap system.
-While a number of technologies are utilized, the goal remains consistent: electrical connections are tested between the ground point, ground cord, wristband and person's body while the wearer handles ESDS.
-Continuous monitors may also provide a monitoring circuit for the ESD worksurface or other equipment connection to the ground reference.
+While a number of technologies are utilized, the goal remains consistent: electrical connections are tested between the ground point, ground cord, wristband and person's body while the wearer handles ESDS items.
+Continuous monitors may also provide a monitoring circuit for the ESD protective worksurface or other equipment connection to the ground reference.

 Typical test programs recommend that wrist straps that are used daily should be tested daily.
-However, if the products that are being produced are of such value that knowledge of a continuous, reliable ground is needed, and then continuous monitoring should be considered or even required.
+However, if ESDS items are sensitive to a value that a continuous, reliable ground is needed; then continuous monitoring should be considered or even required.
 Daily wrist strap testing may be omitted if continuous monitoring is used.
+Users should research the different types of continuous monitoring systems, sensitivities of their ESDS items, and which system will work best for their ESD Control Program.